Annie Bizzell Jordan Willis

 Annie Bizzell Jordan Willis (May 30, 1893 – c.
 1977) was an American religious educator and integrationist of the Universalist and later Unitarian Universalist faith traditions.
-She was the daughter of Rev. Joseph Fletcher Jordan, the first African American Universalist minister.
+She was the daughter of Rev. Joseph Fletcher Jordan, the third African American Universalist minister.
 She became a teacher and the superintendent of Suffolk Normal Training School (SNTS) and Jordan Neighborhood House.
 For decades, she taught and supported hundreds of children and their families, regardless of the varying degrees of assistance from her religious denomination.
 Her life and work are examples of 20th century anti-racism in the United States and the Unitarian Universalist religious faith.
 Some of her students include trauma surgeon L.D.
 Britt, Suffolk's vice mayor and activist Moses Riddick, and Suffolk Circuit Court Deputy Clerk Eula Williams, among many others.

 Birth and early life

 Annie Bizzell Jordan was born in Louisburg, North Carolina.
 Her father, Joseph Fletcher Jordan, was a Presbyterian minister, but felt conflicted about the doctrine of eternal punishment.
 When Annie was seven, he left the Presbyterian ministry.
 Two years later, he became one of the first African American Universalist ministers.
 The 2019 Harper-Jordan Memorial Symposium for Black Unitarian Universalists was named, in part, after him.

 In 1904, the Jordan family moved to Suffolk, Virginia.
 They began running the Suffolk Normal Training School (SNTS), a Universalist mission school for black students.
 By 1909, the school had 184 students and three teachers.
 Young Annie began work as a teaching assistant at the school and became active in the Young People's Christian Union (YPCU).

 Jordan attended the Norfolk Mission College where she met Richard L. Willis.
 They married and settled in Norfolk, with Jordan Wills commuting from Norfolk to Suffolk to continue teaching at SNTS.
 In 1915, they welcomed a daughter, Dorothy, and in 1917, they moved their family to Suffolk.
 Richard soon chose to return to Norfolk alone and later enlisted in WWI.